Arjun-Mota/arjun-mota.github.io/_posts/algorithm_intuition/2020-08-16-linear-regression.md

 </span>
 because b contains <span class="inline_equation">\\( b_{0}
-\\) </span> as bias term with all coefficients and given y is a matrix of all predicted values of y that we will have after doing this computations. x has 1's in first column that will be scores of each record of our dataset, and rest are all the records.
+\\) </span> as bias term with all coefficients and given y is a matrix of all predicted values that we will have after doing this computations. x has 1's in first column that will be scores of each record of our dataset, and rest are all the records.
 We have n records and k features/variables in this matrix.

 So, how coefficients are calculated in multiple linear regression?